 Intercultural Center (ICC) Auditorium, Georgetown University Main Campus

-Moderated by Kwame Edwin Otu, Assistant Professor of African Studies, Georgetown University
+Moderated by Kwame Edwin Otu, Associate Professor of African Studies, Georgetown University

 Join us in welcoming Rokhaya Diallo for a screening and discussion about one of her latest documentaries: Bootyful (2021).
 From France to the United States via Brazil, Bootyful reveals the history and body politics behind the global craze for a certain type of voluptuous “derriere”.
 The film also invites the viewer to question if these new norms are liberating, or, instead further sexism and patriarchal pressures.

 - Conversation and Q/A with Rokhaya Diallo (45min)